 Downe and Martin (2006) suggest that LGMA followed four distinct developmental phases, incorporating each of these tenets.
 They assert that the first phase was best value, the second, the duty to promote well being, the third the introduction of comprehensive performance assessment following the crisis in best value and fourthly the shift to community leadership encapsulated in local strategic partnerships, and formalised through Local Area Agreements (LAAs) (Downe, Martin 2006).
 The forthcoming shift to Comprehensive Area Assessment (CAA) perhaps signifies a fifth or final stage of this project.

-The timeline, below, illustrates the chronology of modernisation, linking LGMA, crime and disorder legislation, and the later Fire and Rescue Services Act 2003, which is described in more detail in the following section.
+The timeline, below, illustrates the chronology of the most recent phase of modernisation, linking LGMA, crime and disorder legislation, and the later Fire and Rescue Services Act 2003, which is described in more detail in the following section.
+However, it should be acknowledged that a number of attempts at reform have been made over the decades since World War Two, including the Service for the 60s report (Wrack, Gall 2008) and 1970’s Holroyd Report (Ewen 1999).

 Table 1: FRS Policy Timeline